luizfelipedasilva678/sim-aging/README.md

 ## How can I execute this code?

-The param of this program is a .txt file following format.
+The param of this program is a .txt file following format:

 4 8
 10101011